Alcoholic beverage

-Alcohol is a depressant, which in low doses causes euphoria, reduces anxiety, and increases sociability.
-In higher doses, it causes drunkenness, stupor, unconsciousness, or death.
-Long-term use can lead to an alcohol use disorder, an increased risk of developing several types of cancer, cardiovascular disease, and physical dependence.
-As reported by WHO, alcohol is the highest risk-group carcinogen, and no quantity of its consumption can be considered safe; the temperance movement advocates against the consumption of alcoholic beverages and those who do not use alcoholic drinks are known as teetotalers.
+Alcohol is a depressant, a class of psychoactive drug that slows down activity in the central nervous system.
+In low doses it causes euphoria, reduces anxiety, and increases sociability.
+In higher doses, it causes drunkenness, stupor, unconsciousness, or death (an overdose).
+Long-term use can lead to alcoholism, an increased risk of developing several types of cancer, cardiovascular disease, and physical dependence.
+Alcohol is classified as a group 1 carcinogen.
+In 2023, a World Health Organization news release said that "the risk to the drinker's health starts from the first drop of any alcoholic beverage."